mayoayodele/MatterAllocationProblemGenerator/README.md

 Utilisation: This is the minimum and maximum number of matters a fee-earner is working on before new jobs are assigned

+Each problem contains 4 files:
+Client_FE_Lifecyle.txt: contains the lifecycle of each fee-earner per client Day_Job_Client.txt: contains the earliest start day, matter id and client id (we use a 28-day period in this study) FE_Capacity.txt: contains the capacity of each fee-eaner FE_Schedule.txt: contains previously allocated matters and the finish times